RETURN to Periodic Table

 Electron Shell

 Neon has two full electron shells — an inner core 1s shell, and a 2s shell containing a full p-orbital resonance.
 With 6 electrons in a 2p orbital, neon is believed to achieve stability with octahedral symmetry, and its 2s electrons can unhybridize and return to their preferred spherical di-electron state (see below).
-It is proposed in the theory of Sub-Quantum Chemistry, however, that neon is more stable with a tetrahedral valence shell of 4 di-electrons (shown here).
+It is here proposed, however, that neon is more stable with a tetrahedral valence shell of 4 di-electrons (shown below.
+The large wireframe indicates the boundary of the n=2 shell).

 In the case of argon (Ar), since there are two concentric tetrahedral shells, they will align to form an antiparallel nested tetrahedral geometry because this minimizes repulsion between layers.
 The place of lowest electron density — where the nodal vertices intersect — on one shell is set against the highest electron density at the center of a face on the adjacent concentric shell.
 This is therefore the lowest energy state that nested tetrahedral shells can achieve.